 Wealth Transfer · Estate & Succession

-Getting wealth transfer right is what makes the rest of the plan worth doing.
-We look closely at the funds you have, the tax position they sit inside, and how your estate would actually be administered — in adherence to your wishes, not the default rules of whichever jurisdiction you happen to die in.
+Getting wealth transfer right is what makes the rest of the plan worthwhile.
+We look closely at the assets you hold, the tax position they sit within, and how your estate would be administered — in line with your wishes, rather than default jurisdictional rules.

-Our succession planning process considers the health of your current arrangements, examines residency and domicile issues, and looks at financial administration across the bank accounts, assets and investments you may hold in more than one country.
+Our succession planning process reviews the effectiveness of your current arrangements, considers residency and domicile factors, and looks at the practical administration of your bank accounts, assets and investments across jurisdictions.

 Nothing here is designed to be clever.
-It is designed to hold up when it is needed — which is usually at the worst possible moment for the people who inherit it.
+It is designed to hold up when it is needed — which is often at a difficult time for those administering your estate.

-Used where they genuinely serve the plan, not as products in their own right.
-Established with proper trustees and a clear paper trail.
+Used where they support the overall plan, not as standalone solutions.
+Established with appropriate trustees and clear documentation.

-Forced heirship, double-tax treaties, situs rules and the practical question of who will probate which asset, where.
+Forced heirship, double-tax treaties, situs rules and the practical question of where and how assets will be administered.

-All of this is meant to be quiet, written down, and on the record.
-That is the job.
+All of this is intended to be clear, documented and kept on record.
+That is the role.

 Financial Planning — the foundation everything else sits on.

 Every engagement begins with a private conversation.
-No pitch, no fee — just an honest read on where you stand.
+No pitch, no fee — just an honest discussion about your current position.

 START THE CONVERSATION WITH AN ADVISER →